Learn about the systematic approach that underlies turning data into actionable information and improved outcomes.

 It is important to recognize that life is never truly objective.
 Even in a system that follows rules to make decisions, the parameters are set by humans who make subjective decisions based on the best available information (some of which are objective and some which are not).
 However, the most robust systems are founded on the steady input of objective, reliable, and valid data that is used to make decisions.

 The reliance on technology to create systems that diagnose and treat individuals can seem like a cold and mechanistic approach that disregards the importance of human interaction and relationships.
-While it is understandable how some may interpret the systematic approach in this way, Sparta’s philosophy is based on using systems and technology to better engage individuals in the training process and provide more opportunities for emotional connection and interaction.
+While it is understandable how some may interpret the systematic approach in this way, the spartan philosophy is based on using systems and technology to better engage individuals in the training process and provide more opportunities for emotional connection and interaction.
 There are three key elements of systems and technology that improve relationship-based coaching:

 - Education: good technology simplifies the complex and helps convey the WHY behind training